 How SMBs Can Capitalize on This Trend

 Additionally, SMBs should invest in digital supply chain tools that enhance visibility and responsiveness.
-AI-driven inventory management systems can reduce waste, predict demand fluctuations, and automate reordering, helping smaller companies manage production without excess capital tied up in stock.
+Inventory management systems can reduce waste, predict demand fluctuations, and automate reordering, helping smaller companies manage production without excess capital tied up in stock.
 Finally, strengthening relationships with multiple suppliers ensures greater flexibility, preventing bottlenecks and reducing dependence on a single source.

 #7: The Evolving Role of Safety and Compliance in Toy Manufacturing